silverstripe/silverstripe-realme/README.md

 // Also need values for ITE and prod environments
 ```

-* Create metadata XML file for upload to Real Me Shared Workspace.
+* Create metadata XML file for upload to RealMe Shared Workspace.
 The below sample is for ITE, with the following
 substitutions required:
     * **{{entityID}}**: The URL for your entity, as specified in authsources.php
 (e.g. https://realme-demo.cwp.govt.nz/realme-demo/service1)